Digital banks and the evolution of banking in Latin America

 3. Growth of digital bank players

-The number of digital banks in Latin America almost doubled between 2017 and 2021, according to the BPC survey mentioned above.
-Today, the region is home to more than 50 independent neobanks, with the top ten representing over 90% of all Latin American customers.
+The number of digital banks in Latin America almost doubled from 2017 to 2021, according to the same BPC study that we already mentioned.
+Today, the region is home to more than 50 independent neobanks, with the top ten representing more than 90% of all Latin American customers.

 4. Market expansion

-These newcomers include retailers and marketplaces, which are expanding their financial services through the phenomenon of embedded finance, not to mention traditional financial institutions, which are creating digital banking platforms of their own to meet the new market demands.
+Among them are retailers and marketplaces that advance financial services through the phenomenon of embedded finance, in addition to traditional institutions that are creating digital banking platforms to respond to new market demands.

 What’s behind the growth of digital banks